Table of Contents

 Moroccan interiors can be compared to Bohemian and eclectic homes, as Moroccan home design combines a variety of colors and patterns to bring character to a space.
 The shades used in Moroccan homes, however, are mainly deep jewel tones like emeralds, royal blues and bold purples – vibrant reminders of the colorful flea markets of ancient Marrakech.
 Furniture is ornately carved with wooden accents and is upholstered with luxurious fabrics like silk and velvet.
 Fabrics feature colorful mosaic patterns and interiors are illuminated with intricately detailed metal lamps.
-Floor and wall tiles are used frequently throughout the kitchen and dining rooms, along with vibrantly colored rugs, ottomans and cushions.
+Floor and wall tiles are used frequently throughout the kitchen and dining rooms, along with vibrantly colored rugs, ottomans, pouffs and cushions.

 Neoclassic homes evoke a timeless, elegant and historical aesthetic.
 This interior design motif shares certain characteristics to other home styles including Greek and Roman.
 Decorating pieces like vases, statues and paintings feature themes from Greek mythology and front porches have massive symmetrical columns inspired by Greek and Roman architecture.
 Walls are decorated with large vintage mirrors surrounded by ornate gilded frames.
 Interior colors are light and subtle and include pale blues, creams, grays, yellows and greens.
 Black and gold are used as bold contrasting hues.
 Furniture is simple and constructed out of dark wood.
 Persian rugs cover the floors and luxurious silk and cotton fabrics are seen on curtains and bed linens.

 Northwestern interiors combine both modern and traditional styles.
 There is an emphasis on natural light and outside views, so large wall-to-wall windows, sliding glass doors and skylights are found throughout the home.
 A palette of cream tones warm the interior, while sparingly used bold hues like bright oranges and reds bring personality into the space.
 A variety of materials are used throughout each room, such as concrete, wood and glass for a combination of old and new.
 Lines found on tables, chairs and sofas are simple and clean, while upholstery features a variety of textures and patterns.
 Northwestern kitchens usually have espresso or coffee stations with a built-in shelf for mugs, cups and saucers – it makes sense that Starbucks originated in the Pacific Northwest.